Huber rings and valuation spectra: Introduction

-with each piece being affinoid.
-A sheaf theory based na\"ively on affinoid spaces would imply there is a {\em single} series in $\Cp\lr w$ that vanishes on the interior of the disc and not on the boundary, but Weierstrass preparation does not allow that.
-Tate's solution was to use the language of Grothendieck topology to disallow coverings such as \eqref{eqn:tates-problem}.
+Why is this disconnection an issue?
+A na\"ive sheaf theory would produce $\Cp\lr w$ as the ring of functions on $\{\norm{\alpha}_p \leq 1\}$.
+The disconnection \eqref{eqn:tates-problem} would then say that a series $\Cp\lr w$ can theoretically be defined by prescribing an analytic series on the disc's ``boundary'' $\{\norm{\alpha}_p = 1\}$ and, independently, a compatible collection of series on disc $\{\norm{\alpha}_p \leq p^{-s} \}$ with $s > 0$.
+So, a na\"ive sheaf theory would allow a single series that identically vanishes on the interior of the disc and not on the boundary.
+But, such a series is disallowed by the Weierstrass preparation theorem.
+Tate's solution was to use the language of Grothendieck topologies to disallow coverings such as \eqref{eqn:tates-problem}.

 Huber proposes a different model of $p$-adic geometry.
 (Berkovich's approach has the same origin.)
 Returning to the evaluation maps \eqref{eqn:evaluation-map}, if $\norm{\alpha}_p \leq 1$, we define a (semi-)norm $\bval_\alpha$ on $\Cp\langle w \rangle$ by